garretfick/garretfick.github.io/_posts/2019-03-01-openplc-helloworld.md

 date: 2019-03-01
 ---

-My explortations into PLC runtimes has taken me to discover [OpenPLC](https://www.openplcproject.com/).
+My explorations into PLC runtimes has taken me to discover [OpenPLC](https://www.openplcproject.com/).
-The goal of this post is to explain how I was able to depoy a "Hello World" project running on the Windows SoftPLC and connected to a Modbus client.
+The goal of this post is to explain how I was able to deploy a "Hello World" project running on the Windows SoftPLC and connected to a Modbus client.

 To get started, I followed the [Creating You First Project](https://www.openplcproject.com/reference-your-first-project)